The Man Who Built a Stone Castle Alone in 1930, and We Still Cannot Explain How

 The Coral Castle in Homestead, Florida is listed on the U.S. National Register of Historic Places.
 Its reference number is 84000840.
 Photo by Christina Rutz.
 Licensed under CC BY 2.0 via Flickr.

-Ed first settled in Florida City, where he began working in solitude on a construction that stirred quiet curiosity.
-He spent his days shaping coral rock into massive blocks, each one hauled with care and precision.
-Locals often saw him at work under the warm sun, his small frame guiding the stone with deliberate movements.
+Edward first settled in Florida City, where he began working alone on a project that caught quiet attention.
+Day after day, he shaped coral rock into enormous blocks, hauling each one with patience and precision.
+Neighbors sometimes spotted him under the hot sun, his thin figure moving the stone with slow, steady effort.

 Coral Castle in Homestead, Florida is a stone structure built single-handedly by Edward Leedskalnin in the early 20th century.